mho04/cse15l-lab-reports/lab2.md

 ---
 # Part 3: Reflection
 Before lab 2 and 3 I didn't know how to use the JUnit assert methods myself.
 I'm really grateful we had a whole lab dedicated to debugging and creating testers because I really needed it.
-The debugging was a good brain teaser but not too challenging allowing me to focus on figureing out how to use the JUnit tests and reading the expected vs observed messages.
+The debugging was a good brain teaser but not too challenging allowing me to focus on figuring out how to use the JUnit tests and reading the expected vs observed messages.